 For example there's a guy, named Ned, who's paralyzed.
 He's 23 and became paralyzed from a car accident.
 To become paralyzed the spinal cord or other nervous system cells are damaged enough to prevent action potentials from traversing it.
 When these cells are damaged, they can not be re-grown like skin cells.
 When Ned drops his TV remote, his helper monkey Sharon is trained to pick it up when Ned asks for it.
 "She is going to allow him to have a world outside of his wheelchair and his bed," says Ned's mother Ellen Rogers.
-(Click me for mor
+(Click me for more stories!)

-an help out.
+Monkeys are used so much, that someone actually created an organization, that you can help out.
 (Wanna see their website?)
 The most common monkey to be used for a helper is a Capuchin Monkey.
 They're hands are similar to ours, and they are extremely smart.
 Although the organization Helping Hands trains these monkeys and uses them as helpers, they do not advertise them as pets.
 Their brain closely relates to ours to the point where they become "evil little people" at the age of 5 because, that's the age that they mature.
-Yes, they're extremely cute and fluffy; but they have the ability to rip your face off if you make them mad enough
+Yes, they're extremely cute and fluffy; but they have the ability to rip your face off if you make them mad enough.

 They use Capuchin Monkeys in movies a lot.
 There's an older movie called Monkey Trouble, if you remember that movie you're awesome!
 In the movie the two main characters are a girl and this little monkey.
 They trained this monkey to do certain things at the exact point in time they needed him to do these tasks.
 He was an evil little monkey in the movie, and that's how they behave in the wild.
 This type of monkey can be trained to do anything, like put a DVD into a DVD player, turn to a different station on the radio, turn a handle on a music box and dance to it, or even climb on the top shelf to get a box of crackers.
 Monkeys are smart, some smart enough to learn sign language.